 During an official ceremony held today at the Centre for Humanitarian Dialogue’s (HD) in Geneva, Switzerland, HD’s Executive Director, Dr David Harland, confirmed that the organisation had received ETA’s official final declaration that the group had disbanded forever.

 ETA’s official announcement puts an end to almost 60 years of violent confrontation which has caused the death of hundreds of people, wounded thousands of others, deeply polarizing Spain, parts of southern France and the Basque regions, tearing communities apart, disrupting people’s lives, and leaving society deeply hurt.

-This final declaration – which HD is certain is official and authentic – was sent to HD in four languages (Basque, Spanish, French and English), signed and stamped by ETA, and dated 3 May 2018.
+This final declaration – which HD is certain is official and authentic – was sent to HD in four languages, signed and stamped by ETA, and dated 3 May 2018.
 It was accompanied by a letter to HD from the group explaining its decision.